Transform Your Relationship with Couples Therapy Denver

 Couples therapy at Sona Collective is available for couples of all experiences and backgrounds.
 Taking an affirming, culturally aware approach to counseling, we welcome multicultural/biracial couples, LGBTQIA+ couples, and those in CNM partnerships.

-Our clinicians are trauma-informed relational specialists who draw from holistic, behavioral, and somatic therapeutic approaches.
-Using elements of Internal Family Systems (IFS) and Embodied Couples Counseling™ , we will develop more awareness around the relational wounds you are trying to heal.
-Incorporating aspects of mindfulness, we will help you improve your communication skills so that both partners feel seen and heard in the therapy office.
+• Our couples therapist is a trauma-informed and relational couples therapy specialist who draws from holistic and somatic therapy approaches.
+Using elements of Internal Family Systems (IFS), you will develop more awareness around the relational wounds you are trying to heal through your relationship.
+Incorporating aspects of mindfulness will help you improve your communication skills so that both of you feel seen and heard in the therapy office.

 Unsure if Couples Therapy is Right for You?